Flash fiction

 Unusual Pattern - Flash Fiction

+Greg Luti’s flash fiction preview “Unusual Pattern” follows a manager who keeps noticing the same strange pattern: young male employees suddenly quit with no warning and no complaints at all.
 I noticed an unusual pattern where I work, most of the guys in their 20s leave without much of a hint or heads-up to the other boss or me.
 One day, the man will walk in, say he is going to quit, and that is that.
-Sure, some of them say they can still be on the schedule for the next week they were supposed to be on.
-There are some who even text me this notification, but the handling of it by the guys is always the same.
-They never brought up to anyone that they were looking fo
+Sure, some of them say they can still be on the schedule for the next week

 Greg Luti